microsoft/PartnerResources/_docs/Skilling/Azure Security Academy/content/Cloud Security Defender Plan.md

 layout: page
 title: Planning for Microsoft Defender for Cloud
 sorttitle: 2 Cloud Security
 description: In this session, we will explore how to best prepare your organization for Microsoft Defender for Cloud adoption.
-Learn about key areas to consider when planning, overall pricing, enhanced security features, and a demo. for a hands-on walk-through.
+Learn about key areas to consider when planning, overall pricing, enhanced security features, and a demo for a hands-on walk-through.
 updated: 2022-11-03
 permalink: /skilling/azure-security-academy/cs-defender-plan
 youtubeid: 8Y6v2vUdAJ4